phetsims/qa/documentation/accessibility-bugs.md

 * iOS VoiceOver reads radio buttons as "radio button, checkbox".
 See https://github.com/Nancy-Salpepi.

 * iOS VoiceOver does not queue any context responses (aria-live), see https://github.com/phetsims/utterance-queue/issues/117
+* iOS VoiceOver does not support the aria-roledescription attribute, see https://github.com/phetsims/trig-tour/issues/129.
+You will not hear custom roles like "movable" for draggable things.

 ## 2: Keyboard Navigation